 The population of Lubbock County, TX is 53.5% White Alone, 35.5% Hispanic or Latino, and 7.09% Black or African American Alone.
 N/A% of the people in Lubbock County, TX speak a non-English language, and 95.9% are U.S. citizens.

-The largest universities in Lubbock County, TX are Texas Tech University, with 7,772 graduates, Texas Tech University Health Sciences Center, with 2,080 graduates, and Lubbock Christian University, with 523 graduates.
+The largest universities in Lubbock County, TX are Texas Tech University (7,714 degrees awarded in 2016), Texas Tech University Health Sciences Center (2,157 degrees), and Lubbock Christian University (519 degrees).

 The median property value in Lubbock County, TX is $137,700, and the homeownership rate is 52.6%.
 Most people in Lubbock County, TX commute by Drove Alone, and the average commute time is 16.6 minutes.
 The average car ownership in Lubbock County, TX is 2 cars per household.